oraluben/diab/Readme.md

 * Save records of glucose and insulin dosages
 * Insulin suggestions plugin
 * Export records as Excel file
+* Reminder for checking again in case of hypoglycemia
 * [optional] Google Fit integration

 For upcoming features, see the [bug tracker](https://github.com/bvlj/diab/issues).